Xqhare/nabu/specifications/xff-byte-encoding.md

-# Xff byte encoding reference table
+# `.xff` byte encoding reference table
-The reference table below is the Xff byte encoding reference table.
+The `.xff` byte encoding was created to be used to encode `.xff` files into bytes after the previously used `Windows-1252` control characters were found to be lacking for this specific use-case.

-It was created to be used encoding the bytes in the Xff protocol.
+Control characters are now called Command characters.

 It is based on `Windows-1252`.
 All differences can be found in the first 32 elements of the table below.

 | DEC | HEX | BIN | Symbol | Description |